ToolsForHumans/zag/doc/source/user/resumption.rst

 refactoring).

 **Runtime change:** This will fall under the same runtime adjustments that exist when a new atom is added or removed.
-In the future TaskFlow could make this easier by providing a ``migrate()`` function that can be used to give users the ability to migrate atoms previous data before running (manual introspection & modification of a :py:class:`~taskflow.persistence.models.LogBook` can be done before engine loading and running to accomplish this in the meantime).
+In the future Zag could make this easier by providing a ``migrate()`` function that can be used to give users the ability to migrate atoms previous data before running (manual introspection & modification of a :py:class:`~zag.persistence.models.LogBook` can be done before engine loading and running to accomplish this in the meantime).

 Flow structure was changed